 Wizards of the Coast has moved away from the block format and is marking the occasion with a return to one of Magic: The Gathering's most popular planes – Ravnica.
 Guilds of Ravnica released on 5 October 2018 and contains 264 cards.
 It features five of Ravnica's ten guilds – Izzet (U/R), Selesnya (G/W), Dimir (U/B), Golgari (B/G), and Boros (W/R).
 As such, we will not be seeing the other five guilds in this set.
 But have no fear, they'll be back as the next three expansions will all take place in Ravnica, as Bolas prepares his invasion of the popular city.
 Booster packs have a manufacturer standard retail price (MSRP) of 3,99 €.
 Now let's get to the good stuff!

 Perhaps most important to any new set are the mechanics that define it.
-Guilds of Ravnica introduces five new mechanics, one for each of the guilds and we'll break them all down right here.
+Guilds of Ravnica introduces four new mechanics and one returning mechanic, one for each of the guilds.
+We'll break them all down right here.

 The Boros Legion is getting Mentor, a mechanics that puts counters on weaker attacking creatures.
 Cards like Legion Warboss pull double duty, creating goblin tokens that it then pumps up with its mentoring.

 The Izzet League is getting a dangerous new mechanic called Jump-Start.
 Similar to Flashback, Jump-Start allows you to recast cards from your graveyard, albeit with an additional cost of discarding a card.
 In exchange, the Jump-Start cost will always be the same as the original card's cost, and sometimes discarding cards is a good thing.
 Cards like Quasiduplicate allow you to copy a creature you control twice, provided you have the cards necessary and the mana.